centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-legacy-eol.md

 This topic describes what to do:

 - if you were still using MAP Legacy and want to upgrade to Centreon 24.10 without losing any data.
-- if you were still using MAP Legacy and have already upgraded to Centreon 24.10, and want to switcg to MAP without losing any data.
+- if you were still using MAP Legacy and have already upgraded to Centreon 24.10, and want to switch to MAP without losing any data.
 - if you had already migrated from MAP Legacy to MAP in an earlier version (then MAP Legacy files need to be removed).

-## I was still using MAP Legacy but I haven't upgraded to Centreon 24.10 yet
+## I was still using MAP Legacy and I haven't upgraded to Centreon 24.10 yet

 If you have not upgraded to Centreon 24.10 yet, follow these steps: